-New Jersey DUI-DWI Lawyer Edward M. Janzekovich Can Help if You’ve Been Charged with Drunk Driving
+New Jersey DUI/DWI Attorney Edward M. Janzekovich Can Defend You if You Are Charged with Driving Under the Influence of THC

-When you or someone you know gets arrested or charged with driving while intoxicated, things could feel extremely scary.
-You probably won’t know what to do or even what consequences you might be facing.
-An experienced DUI/DWI attorney can help by reviewing your case, explaining the potential penalties, and presenting the best case in your defense.
-A good DUI attorney can make all the difference.
-To speak with an experienced New Jersey DWI lawyer about your situation, call us at 732-257-1137 or contact us online today.
+If you or someone you know is charged for any crime relating to driving under the influence of alcohol or drugs, including marijuana, it is extremely important to contact an experienced DUI/DWI attorney who can explain what rights you have in your specific situation.
+If you go to court, an experienced lawyer can also make sure you get the best result possible and can make all the difference.
+To speak with an experienced New Jersey DWI/DUI lawyer about your situation, call us at 732-257-1137 or contact us online today.
 We serve clients throughout the state of New Jersey.